MikeMwambia-TrojanSystem/Bounty/README.md

-# Design Bounty
+# Bounty
-Design Bounty is distributed application (Dapp built on the Ethereum Blockchain) that allows clients who need designs to post design jobs as bounties, and allows designers to hunt bounties and recieve payouts when their job is accepted by the client who posted the bounty.
+Bounty is distributed application (DApp built on the Ethereum Blockchain) that allows clients who need designs to post design jobs as bounties, and allows designers to hunt bounties and recieve payouts when their job is accepted by the client who posted the bounty.
 The functionalities of this app include:

   - Post bounty
   - Payout accepted submissions with Ether